SeelabFhdo/AjiL/README.md

 The generator is based on the Acceleo framework and creates a MSA leveraging the Spring Cloud framework.
 Although a detailed explanation is currently missing, you can use this tutorial video as a guideline of how to use it (approx. 8 minutes): https://youtu.be/4Ry60HSKrIQ

+/Please note that you currently need to model a seperate interface for each entity and name both equally.
+This is a known issue and will hopefully fixed in the next release./

 ## Installation and Usage